Part I. General Framework for Regulations

 Historical Notes

-1. Ensure that all private wells are located, constructed and maintained in a manner which does not adversely affect ground water resources, or the public welfare, safety and health;
+1. Ensure that all private wells are located, constructed, and maintained in a manner that does not adversely affect groundwater resources or the public welfare, safety, and health;

-2. Guide the State Health Commissioner in his determination of whether a permit for construction of a private well should be issued or denied;
+2. Guide the commissioner in determining whether a permit for construction of a private well should be issued or denied;

-3. Guide the owner or his agent in the requirements necessary to secure a permit for construction of a private well; and
+3. Guide the owner or the owner's agent in the requirements necessary to secure a permit for construction of a private well;

-4. Guide the owner or his agent in the requirements necessary to secure an inspection statement following construction.
+4. Guide the owner or the owner's agent in the requirements necessary to secure an inspection statement following construction; and

 Statutory Authority